elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/common/es_query/filters/match_all_filter.ts:28:3 - (ae-forgotten-export) The symbol "MatchAllFilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/phrase_filter.ts:33:3 - (ae-forgotten-export) The symbol "PhraseFilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/phrases_filter.ts:31:3 - (ae-forgotten-export) The symbol "PhrasesFilterMeta" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "FilterLabel" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "FilterLabel" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "FILTERS" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "FILTERS" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "getDisplayValueFromFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "getDisplayValueFromFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "generateFilters" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "generateFilters" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "changeTimeFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "changeTimeFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "convertRangeFilterToTimeRangeString" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "convertRangeFilterToTimeRangeString" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "extractTimeFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "extractTimeFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "extractTimeRange" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:136:21 - (ae-forgotten-export) The symbol "buildEsQuery" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:138:21 - (ae-forgotten-export) The symbol "buildEsQuery" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:136:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:138:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:136:21 - (ae-forgotten-export) The symbol "luceneStringToDsl" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:138:21 - (ae-forgotten-export) The symbol "luceneStringToDsl" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:136:21 - (ae-forgotten-export) The symbol "decorateQuery" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:138:21 - (ae-forgotten-export) The symbol "decorateQuery" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "DateNanosFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:178:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts